 Thanks to El Donald, about whose witless buffoonery I wrote about here, immigration is back at the forefront of American politics and the minds of our chattering classes.
 While his comments were simian, boorish and coarse, they were helpful in a way.
 They removed any pretense of talking about “just” illegal immigrants or “just” criminals.
 Let’s call it like it is.
-When, in America, we’re talking about immigration, we’re talking about Mexican nationals and Mexican-Americans.
+When, in America, we’re talking about immigration and its alleged downsides, we’re talking about Mexicans and Mexican-Americans.
 It’s exhausting to try and tease it out of various nativists I know.

 While we can talk about the wider phenomenon of assimilation and Hispanics in the US (something I am preparing over at CCLR), there is an interesting sub-discussion that popped up briefly at Slate, the New York Times and in Latino/Hispanic blogosphere.
 Are Hispanics becoming white?
 That is, will eventually Hispanics assimilate to the point where our Latinidad – Hispanic/Latino identity – is just one part of our overall general American, presumably white civic/cultural identity, the way JFK was Irish or Washington was English?
 Or will we forever remain The Other in an Anglo political-linguistic-cultural background?